codesterlife/codesterlife/README.md

 - 👯 I’m looking to collaborate on python projects.
 Well the ones that are for absolute noobs atleast :sweat_smile:.

-- 🔭 I’m currently working on an Internship on DataScience And Artificial Intelligence :man_technologist:
+- 🔭 I’m currently working as a Junior Software Engineer :man_technologist:

-- 🌱 I’m learning all sorts of AI related topics; Supervised Machine Learning, Deep Learning, Computer Vision etc..

 - 👯 I’m looking to collaborate on any kind of projects where I wont be ridiculed for my insanely curious and experimenting mind.